Philly Cheesesteak BoatsRecipe posted in: Lunch/Dinner

-This keto-friendly recipe is filled with cheesy goodness in every. single. bite.
-Inspired by the mouthwatering and famous Philly Cheesesteak, these Keto-Friendly Cheesesteak Boats are equal parts delicious and nutritious.
+This low-carb recipe is filled with cheesy goodness in every. single. bite.
+Inspired by the mouthwatering and famous Philly Cheesesteak, these Cheesesteak Boats are equal parts delicious and nutritious.

 At South Beach, we like to keep weight loss simple—and that includes an easy-to-use food tracker app that keeps track of you daily food, water and activity.
 Easily log each serving of these Philly Cheesesteak Boats right here in the South Beach Tracker App >

-Looking for a few more keto-friendly recipes to add to your DIY menu?
+Looking for a few more low-carb recipes to add to your DIY menu?
 Check out:

 - 1 Vegetables